Patrickroelofs/payload-folder-tree-view/CONTRIBUTING.md

 ---

-Thank you for helping improve payload-exif!
+Thank you for helping improve payload-folders-tree-view!